aws-samples/amazon-dynamodb-labs/content/game-player-data/setup/_index.en.md

 ## Getting Started

 To set up this workshop, choose one of the following paths, depending on whether you are:

+{{% notice warning %}}
+If following the lab in your own AWS Account, you will create DynamoDB tables that will incur a cost that could approach tens or hundreds of dollars per day. **Ensure you delete the DynamoDB tables using the DynamoDB console, and make sure you [delete the Cloud9 environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/delete-environment.html) as soon as the lab is complete**.
+{{% /notice %}}

-- …running the workshop on your own (in your own AWS account) in which case you must follow [this resource completely](https://aws.amazon.com/getting-started/hands-on/data-modeling-gaming-app-with-dynamodb/), or
+- …running the workshop on your own (in your own AWS account) in which case you must follow [this resource completely](https://aws.amazon.com/getting-started/hands-on/data-modeling-gaming-app-with-dynamodb/),

 - […attending an AWS-hosted event (using AWS-provided hashes)]({{< ref "start-here/aws-event/" >}})

 Once you have completed with either setup, continue on to: